Zaf1ro/Zaf1ro.github.io/source/_posts/SystemDesign/ch8-url-shortener.md

 description:
 ---

-## Step 1 - Understand the problem and establish design scope
+## 1. Understand Problem and Establish Design Scope
 * Can you give an example of how a URL shortener work?: Assume URL https://www.amazon.com/ is the original URL.
 Your service creates an alias with shorter length: https://tinyurl.com/y7keocwj.
 If you click the alias, it redirects you to the original URL.
 * What is the traffic volume?: 100 million URLs are generated per day.
 * How long is the shortened URL?: As short as possible
-* What characters are allowed in the shortened URL?: Shortened URL can be a combination of numbers (0-9) and characters (a-z, AZ).
+* What characters are allowed in the shortened URL?: Shortened URL can be a combination of numbers (0-9) and characters (a-z, A-Z).
 *  Can shortened URLs be deleted or updated?: shortened URLs cannot be deleted or updated.

 basic use cases:
-* URL shortening: a long URL -> a much shorter URL
+* URL shortening: a long URL => a much shorter URL
 * URL redirecting: a shorter URL => the original URL
 * High availability
-* scalability
+* Scalability
-* fault tolerance
+* Fault tolerance

-### Back of the envelope estimation
+### 1.1 Back of the envelope estimation
-* Write operation: 100 million URLs per day.
+* Write operation: 100 million URLs are generated per day.
 * Write operation per second: 100 million / 24 / 3600 = 1160
-* Read operation: ratio of read operation to write operation is 10:1 -> 1160 * 10 = 11,600
+* Read operation: Assuming ratio of read to write is 10:1, read operation per second: 1160 * 10 = 11,600
-* URL shortener service will run for 10 years: 100 million * 365 * 10 = 365 billion records
+* Assuming URL shortener service will run for 10 years: 100 million * 365 * 10 = 365 billion records
-* Average URL length: 100
-* Storage requirement: 365 billion * 100 bytes * 10 years = 365 TB
+* Assuming Average URL length is 100, storage requirement: 365 billion * 100 bytes * 10 years = 365 TB

-## Step 2 - Propose high-level design and get buy-in
+## 2. Propose High-level Design and get buy-in
-### API Endpoints
+### 2.1 API Endpoints
 A URL shortener primary needs two API endpoints:
 * URL shortening: a client sends a `POST` request, contains one parameter: the original long URL.
 For example:
     * URL: `api/v1/data/shorten`